CS3398-Moscow-MoscowMules/CS3398-Moscow-S2018/README.md

 And most of the GUI code can be found [here](https://github.com/CS3398-Moscow-MoscowMules/CS3398-Moscow-S2018/tree/master/MyApplication/app/src/main/java/mds158/charactersheet/com/myapplication)

 The current project builds and runs.
-The GUI is stable but is not fully implemented because of an Android Studio bug.
+The GUI is stable and is able to display any character and its information.

 The business logic interacts with the database and performs modifications to the data and now interacts with the GUI.